ww1659/cptc-bar/README.md

 Password: guest1

-This is a preview / development environment so feel free to make changes.
+This is a preview / development environment so feel free to submit orders or update the stock.
 This project is also running in production and is currently live.

 ## Features